Prospero86/DebianNewbieScript/README.md

 Also, this is not a necessity but a recommendation: run it in a virtual console by pressing <code>ctrl</code> + <code>alt</code> + <code>F1</code>.
 You don't have to do this, but I recomend it as the DEs are being moved around and what not, you may lose the output.
 It will still be runing as a background process if you lose access to your DE , but you can't see anything.
 Login as yourself.

 Go to the folder by opening up a terminal and preforming

-<code>cd ~/Desktop</code>
+<code>cd ~/Desktop</code>.

-get the script from this link (https://raw.githubusercontent.com/Chocolate-Chip-Computing/DebianNewbieScript/master/newbie.sh) then run the script as
+Get the script from this link (https://raw.githubusercontent.com/Chocolate-Chip-Computing/DebianNewbieScript/master/newbie.sh) then run the script as

 <code>su -c ./newbie.sh</code>

 Enter the root password you chose at the time of install.

 If you recieve any errors, such as "Permission Denied", preform

-<code>chmod 777 newbie.sh</code>
+<code>su -c chmod 777 newbie.sh</code>

 This will change the permissions and you should be able to run it

 ###After installing